kubeflow/examples/titanic-kaggle-competition/Readme.md

 # Objective

-This example is based on the Titanic Kaggle competition.
+This example is based on the Titanic Kaggle competition (https://www.kaggle.com/c/titanic).
 The objective of this exercise is to use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.

 ## Environment